 Looking for a fun activity to keep busy this summer?
-Try tie-dyeing with our spices and teas!
+Try tie-dyeing with our spices and teas for natural tie dye!
 Using the natural colors in teas and spices is a great alternative to other chemical dyes.
 Dyeing shirts, sheets, or other cotton products naturally, is a fun and effective way to create beautiful works of art and lasting memories with your kids, friends, and family.
 This activity is an ideal outdoor activity to get people together for some rewarding fun this summer!

 Things you’ll need before you start: